jbrinkman/valkey-ai-tasks/CONTRIBUTING.md

 1. Make your changes in your feature branch
 2. Add tests for your changes
 3. Ensure all tests pass with `make test`
+4. Run linting with `make lint` and fix any issues
-4. Update documentation as needed
+5. Update documentation as needed
-5. Commit your changes using [Conventional Commits](#conventional-commits)
+6. Commit your changes using [Conventional Commits](#conventional-commits)
-6. Push your branch and submit a pull request
+7. Push your branch and submit a pull request

 ## Pull Request Process